antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 sudo ./initrd-flash
 ```

-Run the following command on the device to verify if the GMSL hardware was detected:
+Run the following command on the device to verify that the GMSL hardware was detected:
 ```
 $ media-ctl -p
 ```
-It's output should reflect the GMSL devices' topology
+It's output should reflect the GMSL devices' topology:
 ```
 ...
 - entity 1: nvcsi0 (2 pads, 2 links)